 He began by accepting commissions in a tiny room.
-Since then, Tavast’s singular sense of style and high level of artistry have always accompanied his work and that of the best goldsmiths who continue his work today.
+Since then, Tavast’s singular sense of style and high level of artistry have always accompanied his work and that of the best badge makers who continue his work today.
 When all kinds of new organisations were springing to life in the buzzing 1920s, Tavast’s company became the proud provider of their corporate jewellery.
 He became the master of forging love and recognition into visible form.

-In a couple of legendary years, Tavast’s distinctive style had landed his company international fame and recognition.
+In a couple of legendary years, Tavast’s distinctive style had landed his badge company international fame and recognition.
 In the following successful years, the goldsmith’s unrelenting strive towards the best possible quality helped his company grow into a team of 70 visionaries.

 Internationally, recognition came in the 1937 Paris World Fair (Exposition Internationale des Arts et Techniques dans la Vie Moderne).
 A bronze medal was awarded for the metal art display of Roman Tavast.

 Roman Tavast’s son re-established the badge company in 1993.
 Since then, the work of our talented badge makers is yet again known by the name of the company’s founder.
 Tavast continues to manufacture custom lapel pins and bespoke corporate jewellery demanding the most intricate skills and craftsmanship.